Gorisek-Bros/docs/profile.md

 :::

 ::: tip
-For inrun-terrain and dhill-terrain profiles reference navigate to the Terrain section.
+For inrun-terrain and dhill-terrain profiles, reference navigate to the Terrain section.
 :::

 | Name            | Description                                  |